Superthermal light emission and nontrivial photon statistics in small lasers: Discussion

-The consequences of this realization are far reaching.
-Paraphrasing Lien {\it et al.}~\cite{Lien2001}, the {\it non-standard} Class-B photon statistics, which {\it unexpectedly} matched the experimental observations, was thought to hold for lasers with $\Lambda \beta \gtrapprox 1$, as proven on a microcavity solid state laser, while for semiconductor devices it was thought that one should reach at least $\Lambda \beta \gtrapprox 0.1$ in order to see the first deviations from standard Class-A photon statistics~\cite{Lien2001}.
-Our current results show that already for $\Lambda \beta \lessapprox 10^{-2}$ Class-B photon statistics~\cite{Paoli1988,Ogawa1990} are in fair agreement with the experimental observations.
-Furthermore, we find an important deviation from the predicted -- and so far observed -- photon statistics in the threshold region.
-Deviations from {\it standard} photon statistics were expected close to threshold, but were thought to lead towards the distributions which had been experimentally validated in solid state microcavities~\cite{Lien2001}.
 Thus the question naturally arises as to why the dynamics of Fig.~\ref{expthisto}a were not previously observed~\cite{Woerdman2001}.
-The most likely reason is that in spite of the relatively large $\beta$ value achieved for a solid state microcavity ($\beta \approx 10^{-5}$), its volume remained too large to provide a sufficiently broad parameter region (pump rate range) to experimentally access the pulsing regime.
-As the steepness of the laser S-shaped response curve sensitively depends on $\beta^{-1}$, the range of pump rate values in which such dynamics can be observed shrinks.
-In addition, the {\it extreme Class B} nature of the solid state microcavity~\cite{Lien2001} renders the observation of such dynamics even harder since the strong imbalance between cavity losses and population inversion relaxation rate makes the device more sensitive to pump fluctuations.
-The regime of strong oscillations (cf. Fig.~\ref{expthisto}c) was indeed reported~\cite{Woerdman2001}, but no spiking dynamics appears to have been observed.
-This explains the inadequacy between the conclusions which could be drawn~\cite{Lien2001,vanDruten2000,Woerdman2001} and our current observations.
+The most likely reason is that in spite of the relatively large $\beta$ achieved in a solid state microcavity ($7 \times 10^{-6} \lessapprox \beta \lessapprox 2 \times 10^{-5}$~\cite{vanDruten2000}), its volume remained too large to provide a sufficiently broad parameter region (pump rate range) to experimentally access the pulsing regime.
+In fact, as the steepness of the laser S-shaped response curve sensitively depends on $\beta^{-1}$, the range of pump rate values in which such dynamics can be observed shrinks, as confirmed by stochastic numerical simulations based on~\cite{Puccioni2015}, rendering its experimental observation quite difficult.
+In addition, the {\it extreme Class B} nature of the solid state microcavity renders the observation of such dynamics even harder since the strong imbalance between cavity losses and population inversion relaxation rate makes the device more sensitive to pump fluctuations~\cite{Lien2001}.
+This hypothesis is further strenghtened by the fact that the regime of strong oscillations (cf. Fig.~\ref{expthisto}c) was indeed reported~\cite{Woerdman2001}, but no spiking dynamics appears to have been observed, presumably due to the narrowness of the pump interval over which the phenomenon would appear.
+This explains the lack of this crucial observation which lays at the root of the disagreement between previous conclusions~\cite{Lien2001,vanDruten2000,Woerdman2001} and our current observations.